 Environmental literacy: Students learn about nature and the world around them.
 They grow a better understanding and appreciation for the wilderness and how we as humans can healthily interact and live within the natural environment.

-Here’s a video from the Surrey County Council in England demonstrating forest school in action:
+Here’s a video from the SBS Dateline featuring Danish forest schools in action:

 Forest school approach